Terry Falcomata, Ph.D., BCBA-D

 B.S., Illinois State University, 1997, Middle School Education

-Falcomata, T. S., *Muething, C., *Roberts, G., *Hamrick, J., *Shpall, C. (in press).
+Falcomata, T. S., *Muething, C., *Roberts, G., *Hamrick, J., *Shpall, C. (2014).
 Further evaluation of latency-based brief functional analysis methods: An evaluation of treatment utility.
 Developmental Neurorehabilitation.

-Ciullo, S., Falcomata, T. S., & Pfannenstiel, K. (accepted pending revision).
+Ciullo, S., Falcomata, T. S., & Pfannenstiel, K., & Billingsly, G. (in press).
 Improving learning with science and social studies text using computer-based concept maps to for students with disabilities.
 Behavior Modification.

 Bryant, B. R., Bryant, D. P., *Porterfield, J., Shih, M., Falcomata, T. S., Valentine, C., Brewer, C., & Bell, K. (2014).
 The effects of an intensive intervention on the mathematics performance of second grade students with significant mathematics difficulties.
 Journal of Learning Disabilities.
 Published online first. doi: 10.1177/0022219414538516.